t4n0/bubikopf/README.md

 - Draw due to 50 move rule
 - Pawn promotion
 - Point to the same via simple ref.
 Avoid mallocs.
-- Compare pieces not via value but enum or sth.